jflamy/owlcms4/src/main/markdown/docs/Heroku.md

 **6. Time zone configuration**
 Go back to your https://heroku.com home page.
 Select your application, then `Settings`, then `Reveal Config Vars`.

-- You should set `TZ` which is your time zone.
+- You should add a `TZ` variable to define your time zone.
 Use [this tool](http://www.timezoneconverter.com/cgi-bin/findzone/findzone.tzc) to pick the best value for your location.
 This will something with a format similar to `America/New_York` or `Europe/Paris`.

 ## Control access to the application